"It takes courage to grow up and become who you really are." -e.e.cummings

 and surprisingly, you will, too.

-LEARNING FROM THE EXPERTS
+LEARNING FROM EACH OTHER

 I read a beautiful introduction to a book that described how a mother was dropping off her child at college for the first time, thousands of miles away from home, and 5 minutes before leaving her daughter turned to her and said - "Mom, can you please quickly teach me how to sew?"
 She did, of course, but then went on to say, that at that moment she thought to herself: